brucelowekamp/christmaslights/README.md

 the house.
 The grinch show looks better when it's dark enough you don't see the sleigh on the roof until it lights up.

-The light and relay configuration are currently hard-coded into the program itself, as are the event sequences.
+The relay configuration is currently hard-coded into the program itself, as are the event sequences.

 As of March the SimpleShow was modified to be used as uplifting lighting for Easter and isolation.
-That was possible by modifying Display (because there are no pixels the Grinch is holding) and patterns (to run Easter colors plus US, Italian, Spanish flags).
-Need to parameterize at least those two elements.
+Adds Easter colors plus US, Italian, Spanish, and English flags, plus Blue.
+Parameterization was added to take strand definition and patterns in use from commandline.

 The program relies on OLA python library's ClientWrapper to send the DMX data and for the event loop.
 The main animation loop runs at 20Hz